Snosixtyboo/snosixtyboo.github.io/index.md

 layout: homepage
 ---

+We are looking for 1 PhD student in the IVA3D project at TU Wien!
+[Apply here](https://applications.cg.tuwien.ac.at/node/5

 ## About Me

 I am a Tenure-track Assistant Professor at the **University of Copenhagen** and a Principal Project Investigator associated with the **Vienna University of Technology (TU Wien)**.
 Before that, I was a Visiting Researcher at the **Robotics Institute, Carnegie Mellon University**, in the Human Sensing Lab under Fernando de La Torre.
 I obtained my PhD at **Graz University of Technology** in 2018.
 In 2019, I briefly joined **Epic Games** to work on **Unreal Engine 5's Nanite**.
 I started a postdoc at TU Wien the same year, followed by another in 2022 with **INRIA** in George Drettakis' GraphDeco group.